eSolutionsTech/kubelake-bdw-2024/docs/exercises/1-Ingest/workshop.md

 2. Access a data source (data is already saved in MinIO, but we could also test a public API if we want).
 3. Basic knowledge of JSON format.

-### NiFi Overview
+### NiFi Components Overview
-The core component in NiFi is a **Processor**.
+The core component in NiFi is a **Processor** (processors are like LEGO pieces we can combine).

+-  fetch data
+-  modify data
-A processor performs specific tasks like fetching data, modifying data, or writing data to a destination.
+-  writing data to a destination.

-NiFi provides a rich set of pre-built processors, so you won’t need to write any custom code.
+Nifi offers pre-built processors (so you won’t need to write any custom code).

 In this exercise, we'll use the following NiFi processors:

 - **ListS3**: To list objects in an S3 bucket.
 - **FetchS3Object**: To retrieve the data from the bucket.
 - **SplitJson**: To split the .json files.
-- **UpdateAttribute**: To add or update metadata.
 - **JoltTransformJSON**: To perform minor modifications on the JSON data.
 - **PutS3Object**: To save the modified data to the MinIO bucket.
+- **Etc.**

 ### NiFi teacher pass-through DEMO
 [Nifi](https://nifi.dev1.kubelake.com)